lcnde/expressjs-primal-members/README.md

 ```
 s%3AxT4yThG0x15_LlYKs8iGtDo2U18KYz3Q.Ze1kjKU2ylfCjy8IhfjK36z6HHdGPfYuVPJVvJ%2Bmr88
 ```
 Where `xT4yThG0x15_LlYKs8iGtDo2U18KYz3Q` is the session ID.
-The stuff after the `.` is information stored inside the cookie.

 When you first visit the site you will get a cookie and the session is created inside MongoDB.
 A session of a non-logged-in user will look like this:
 ```